3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 ## Review

-I'm gonna assign you a question and a breakout room.
+How are feeling about your understanding of the lesson so far?

+- 1: Things are a bit shaky at the moment.
+- 2: Not sure about a few things, but I'm understanding the overall concepts.
+- 3: I'm feeling pretty good.

+Get in groups of 3.
 Answer your question first, then work on the others.
 We'll come back and each group will explain the answer to your assigned question.

 1. What does `CRUD` stand for?
 What are the 4 HTTP verbs that we're using to accomplish this?
 3. What does REST stand for?
 What does it mean for our app to be stateless?
 How many REST-ful routes are in a conventional CRUD application?